tomopfuku/tomopfuku.github.io/projects.md

 I develop new inferential approaches for genomic, phenotypic, and fossil evidence to understand emergence of phenotypic innovation.
 I am currently particularly interested in leveraging coalescent approaches to make inferences about past population processes driving episodes of major change.
 Much of my work uses Primates as a model system, but I also collaborate broadly to examine questions in other organisms, with a secondary major focus on plants.

-## Phylogenomic discordance and processes of phenotypic evolution
+## Phylogenomic discordance, phenotypic innovation, and population processes

 I am broadly interested in understanding the evolutionary relationship between heterogeneous phylogenomic patterns, which are shaped by population-level processes, and patterns in the emergence of novel phenotypes.
 I have found that bursts in the rate at which new phenotypes evolve frequently correspond to epochs that also experience high discordance in phylogenetic signal across gene trees.
 I aim to extend this knowledge to better understand whether these corresponding patterns may be shaped by shared underlying population-level processes.
 I am also interested in exploring how population processes inferred under the coalescent interact with complex morphological patterns at both shallow and deep timescales.

 ## Organismal integration, constraint, and innovation